 As fiduciaries, tax preparers are expected to promote and protect the interests of their clients, identifying appropriate tax deductions and accurate, factual information necessary for compliance and tax filing purposes.
 Understanding what Circular 230 requires can help tax professionals avoid unwanted sanctions, censure, disbarment, or suspension from practice before the IRS, any of which can severely impair a practitioner’s business.

-If you are a CPA, a lawyer or tax preparer and are interested in legal counsel regarding issues of liability, Circular 230 and fiduciary responsibility, contact the tax law attorneys at our Houston-based firm today.
+If you are a CPA, a lawyer or tax preparer and are interested in legal counsel regarding issues of liability, Circular 230 and fiduciary responsibility, contact the tax lawyers at our Houston-based firm today.

 Tax Preparers and Fiduciary Responsibility